kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 **On OCP**, the build mechanism would be BuildConfig (maybe Shipwright in the future) and we can leverage the integrated in-cluster registry.

-## Unloading modules

-Users must provide a [preStop lifecycle hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to their DriverContainer pod template to make sure that their module is unloaded when the DriverContainer pod exits.

 ## Security

 ### DriverContainer privileges